100000000x/website/_posts/2020-10-26-token-based-authentication-django-rest-framework-djoser.md

 ```

-To have new app available in Django we need to add it in `backend/server/server/settings.py`:
+We need to add new app in `backend/server/server/settings.py`:

 ```python